Cobertos/Chemistory/DESCRIPTION.md

 Click on the desks to spawn physics items.
-If collisions aren't occuring, try refreshing.
-Loading current doesn't work
+Click on the physics items and then move the mouse to drag